zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

   - **Keyring**

-    For keyrings, use the following examples of commands specific to your ESM to add certificates from the dataset and connect them to the keyring used by the Cloud Gateway:
+    For keyrings, use the following examples of commands specific to your ESM to add certificates from the dataset and connect them to the keyring used by Central API ML:

     - **For RACF:**